Siirry pääsisältöön

 • synonyms

 If your search does not provide you with enough good results, try searching with a broader term.
 If, on the other hand, you get too many references, use a narrower term.
-Sometimes thesauri may also provide you with the correct subject term to describe a concept instead of the word you have used.
+Sometimes thesauri may also give you the correct subject term to describe a concept instead of the word you have used.

-About this guide
+About the guide

 This guide aims to support Turku UAS students and staff in searching information.
 It is a major part of the study material in the Information Skills Online Course.